biodash/biodash.github.io/content/codeclub/S02E07_ggplot2_part2/index.md

 ### Exercise 4

--   Modify your code from Exercise 3 (or the code used to produce the last plot above Exercise 3) to color the jittered points, but not the boxplots, according to sex.
+-   Modify your code from Exercise 3 to color the jittered points, but not the boxplots, according to sex.

 As we also saw last week, a legend should have automatically appeared when mapping color to a variable.
-What if we wanted to move the legend from the right to the top of the plot?
+But what if we wanted to move the legend from the right to the top of the plot?

 -   Scroll through the [`theme()` documentation](https://ggplot2.tidyverse.org/reference/theme.html) and try and find the argument that controls the position of the legend.
 Then, use this argument to move the legend to the top.